-A delegation of the South Asian Women Development Forum (SAWDF) headed by its President Pramila Acharya Rijal paid a courtesy call on Prime Minister Pushpa Kamal Dahal on April 8 at the PM's office in Baluwatar
+A delegation of the South Asian Women Development Forum (SAWDF) headed by its President Pramila Acharya Rijal paid a courtesy call on Prime Minister Pushpa Kamal Dahal on April 8 at the PM's office in Baluwatar.

-During the visit, Rijal briefed the PM about the first Women Entrepreneurs Green Industrial Park project initiated by SAWDF in collaboration with the Ministry of Industry, will be branded and promoted as an 'Agri-Tourism Green Industrial Park', with the goal of advancing Nepal's green industrial concept through well integrated climate change adaption strategies.
+During the visit, Rijal briefed the PM about the first Women Entrepreneurs Green Industrial Park project initiated by SAWDF in collaboration with the Ministry of Industry, Commerce, and Supplies and Panchkhal Municipality at Hokse, Panchkhal Municipality, Bagmati Province.
+The park will be branded and promoted as an 'Agri-Tourism Green

+Industrial Park', with the goal of advancing Nepal's green industrial concept through well integrated climate change adaption strategies.
 This innovative project will establish 50 small industries related to the agro-food sector as well as the tourism-focused service sector which is the first of its kind in Nepal and the second in South Asia.
-This project is a replication of a successful project from the 'Association of Lady Entrepreneurs of India' - SAWDF's official working counterpart in India, which has completed five successful women entrepreneurs' industrial parks on a public-private partnership model in Hyderabad, India.
+This project is a replication of a successful project from the 'Association of Lady Entrepreneurs of India' - SAWDF's official working counterpart in India, which has completed five successful women entrepreneurs' industrial parks on a publicprivate partnership model in Hyderabad, India.